stryker-mutator/stryker-dashboard/README.md

 To start the application, you can now simply run `docker run --env-file env.list -p 3000:3000 stryker/dashboard`.
 This will spin-up a Docker container with the image that was build earlier; provide it with your environment variables set in the `env-list` file; and open port 3000 so you can access it on your local machine.

 Stryker Dashboard should now be available at [http://localhost:3000](http://localhost:3000).

+### (Optional) Front-end development
+Building and re-running the Docker image everytime you make a small front-end change is a bit too much work.
+We use a proxy config file `packages/website-frontend/proxy.config.json`, to redirect requests from the frontend running locally (served by running `npm start`) to the backend running in a Docker container.

 ## Contributing
 Pull requests are welcome!